AggieSportsAnalytics/NBADraft/README.md

 df = pd.DataFrame(columns = world_table_titles)
 ...
 ```
 After creating an Empty dataframe with all of the headers from the Table given to us that we parsed through, we have to go through each table row and update it with the information that pertains to each player.
 We did this for the top 100 prospects in the NBA draft for this year.
-We also did the same thing for the previous draft so we can have the previous draft rersults as well
+We also did the same thing for the previous draft so we can have the previous draft results as well
 ```py
 df = df.drop(columns=['Stats', 'Situation'])
 # Define the name of the new column